sciactive/nymph/README.md

 Nymph is an ORM that is simple to use in both JavaScript and PHP.

-## Nymph Query Language is BTSQL
+## Nymph Query Language vs Just SQL

-I like to think of [Nymph's query language](https://github.com/sciactive/nymph/wiki/Entity-Querying) as a BTSQL (Better Than SQL) language, but you can decide for yourself:

 #### Nymph Query from Frontend